cameron-childress/College-Access-Index-Analysis/README.md

-# College-Access-Index-Analysis
-Stata and R code for analyzing Pell share and institutional metrics.

 # College Access Index Analysis

 This repository contains both Stata and R scripts used to analyze Pell share, institutional endowment data, and other metrics for selective institutions.